lvxuan12/SCSES/README.md

 ## Step-by-Step Analysis

 ### Step 0.
 Get the cofigure file
-The paramteter configuration for test dataset is the *cell_line.json* in the downloaded files.

-Alternatively, you can create the configuration file using the Shiny app.
+You can create the configuration file using the Shiny app.
+To start the app, run `createConfigshiny` function.
+Details can be found in [here](#config)

-**Note**: The test dataset includes fewer cells and chromosomes to ensure faster completation of the Tutorial.
+**Note1**: The test dataset includes fewer cells and chromosomes to ensure faster completation of the Tutorial.
 Therefore, the default parameters in **`createConfigshiny`** are **not suitable**.
 Please use the **`createDemoConfigshiny`** function instead, which provides default values optimized for the test dataset.

+**Note2**:The paramteter configuration for test dataset also contained in the downloaded files as  *cell_line.json*.

 ### Step 1.
 Read config file